List of Star Wars species (U–Z): Yuuzhan Vong / Grysk

 After the October 2012 acquisition of Lucasfilm by Disney, the Yuuzhan Vong were declared non-canonical in April 2014.
-In their stead, The Force Awakens (2015) introduced the First Order, a faction that arose from one of many Imperial Remnants between 5 and 21 ABY, and eventually destroyed the New Republic in 34 ABY, while the Resistance (formed in 28 ABY) continued to fight against the First Order.
+In their stead, The Force Awakens (2015) introduced the First Order, a successor state that arose from one of many Imperial Remnants between 5 and 21 ABY, and eventually destroyed the New Republic in 34 ABY, while the Resistance (formed in 28 ABY) continued to fight against the First Order.
 A canonical version of the Yuuzhan Vong, now known as the Grysk, was introduced in the Timothy Zahn novel Thrawn: Alliances (2018).
 Both species are described as having sloping foreheads and skull-like faces, as well as being a threat to the Chiss Ascendancy hailing from the Unknown Regions and enslaving other races, though the Grysk use conventional mechanical technology rather than biotechnology, and the novel is set in an earlier time frame than the previous non-canonical Legends novels.
 The Grysk made a major appearance—as Jixtus—in Thrawn: The Ascendancy Trilogy.